Tianshou: a Highly Modularized Deep Reinforcement Learning Library: Architecture of Tianshou

-To facilitate related research and prove Tianshou's reliability, we have released Tianshou's benchmark of OpenAI Gym MuJoCo task suite (Appendix \ref{Experiment}).
-Compared to the already heavily benchmarked Atari domain, finding a published and detailed benchmark for the MuJoCo task suite is relatively harder.
-Compared with classic literature and popular open-source implementations, Tianshou's performances are roughly at parity with or better than the best-reported results for most algorithms (Table \ref{comparison} in Appendix \ref{Experiment}).
-We provide raw training data, log details, a pre-trained agent, and hints on why we choose specific key hyperparameters for each algorithm benchmark.
+\textbf{Reproduction Scripts and Performance.} We have released Tianshou's OpenAI Gym MuJoCo task suite benchmark, covering 8 classic algorithms and 9 environments.
+In this benchmark, Tianshou scores 15\% higher on average compared with multiple reference implementations in terms of 9 environments' median performance, demonstrating its reliability.
+For discrete action space problems, we also provide example code and results with 7 supported algorithms in 7 Atari environments.
+All experiments are done with 10 random seeds.
 Some libraries \citep{fujita2021chainerrl} devote themselves to faithfully replicating existing papers, while Tianshou aims to present an as-consistent-as-possible set of hyperparameters and low-level designs.
 While leaving the core algorithm untouched, we try to incorporate several known tricks in a specific algorithm to all similar algorithms supported by Tianshou.
-Hopefully, this will make comparisons between algorithms more objective.
+Hopefully, this will facilitate comparisons between algorithms.